Solandra maxima: Description

-It is a fast-growing, 12 m (40 ft) tall climbing vine, which is often pruned back in cultivation to a shrub with overhanging twigs.
+It is a fast-growing, 12 m tall climbing vine, occasionally reaching as much as 50 m long, which is often pruned back in cultivation to a shrub with overhanging twigs.
+The leaves are alternately arranged, broad-elliptical to oblong, 5-18 × 2-9 cm in size, leathery, glossy on top and usually short-acuminate.
 All parts of the plant are poisonous.
-The leaves are alternately arranged, broad-elliptical to oblong, 5-18 × 2-9 cm in size, leathery, glossy on top and usually short-acuminate.